 From the earliest civilizations, humankind has been a major agent of environmental change.
 However, from the dawn of the industrial age, when fossil fuels were first tapped as an energy resource, the rate of this change has increased exponentially.
 In this course, we will discover how and why human activity influences climate change by examining the recent geologic record of our climate and by exploring processes that affect the climate in modern natural systems.
 We will then dissect the connection between climate dynamics and the Earth’s energy budget, and understand the extent to which humans are causing climate change.
 We will also discuss the impacts of climate change to present and future society by focusing on energy resources, including those that are renewable.
 Further, we will examine what can be done to mitigate the most adverse effects of climate change by exploring diverse issues that modern society faces with ongoing climate change.
 Three class meetings per week.

 Limited to 48 students.
 Fall semester.
-Visiting Professor Kanamaru.2019-20: Not offered
+Visiting Professor Kanamaru.2021-22: Not offered

 As the science that considers the origin and evolution of the earth, Geology provides students with an understanding of what is known about the earth and how we know it, how the earth “works” and why we think it behaves as it does.
 In particular this course focuses upon the earth as an evolving and dynamic system where change is driven by energy generated within the earth.
 Concepts to be covered are: the structure of the earth’s interior, isostasy, deep time, the origin and nature of the magnetic field, plate tectonics, the origin and evolution of mountain belts, and ocean basins and the growth of the continents over time.
 In this context, GEOL 111 considers a diverse range of topics such as the Appalachian mountain belt, the Hawaiian Islands, Yellowstone Park, the consequences of seismicity, faulting, meteorite impact, and volcanism on the earth’s inhabitants, and the sources and limitations of mineral and energy resources.
 This is a science course designed for all students of the College.
 Three hours of class and two hours of lab in which the student gains direct experience in the science through field trips, demonstrations, and projects.

 Limited to 60 students with 20 students per lab.
 Fall semester: Professors Crowley and Harms.
-Spring semester: Professor Harms.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semester: Professor Harms.2021-22: Not offered

 For at least 3.5 billion years, the Earth’s surface environment has supported some form of life.
 What geologic processes first created and now maintain this environment?
 To what extent has life modified this environment over geologic time?
 What conditions are necessary for a planet to be conducive to life?
 What are the natural processes that operate at the Earth’s surface?
 This course looks at the environment from a geologist’s perspective.
 The course will start with dynamic systems that can be observed in operation today, as in river and coastal settings, where erosion and deposition occur, and by the interaction of the oceans, atmosphere, and climate.
 Techniques for interpreting the rock record will be developed so that past environments can be examined and potential future conditions on Earth better appreciated.
 Differences between earliest Earth environments and those of the more recent few billion years will be studied and integrated with the history of the origin and evolution of life.
 Three hours of lecture and two hours of lab, including field trips, each week.